Types of Invoice Discounting

 It is common with ID for the discounter not to keep a sales ledger, but rather to adjust control balances for the total value of debts.
 This is called "bulk" processing.
 This sometimes requires that the client reconciles their sales ledger to the discounter's control balances, on a regular basis (often monthly), called the "reconciliation".
 The alternative is to operate what is called a "shadow ledger" where individual items are processed to a duplicate of the client's sales ledger.

 There is another method of operation, that has emerged in recent years, called "sales ledger upload".
-Types of software have been developed that integrates with your accounting software and enables you to upload your entire sale ledger to the discounter.
+Types of software have been developed that integrate with your accounting software and enable you to upload your entire sale ledger to the discounter.
 In some cases, many interfaces have been built with all the well-known accounting software, ensuring compatibility with a range of different accounting packages.

 How To Tell If Someone Is Using Confidential Invoice Discounting